Choosing a Counsellor or Psychotherapist

 Counsellors and psychotherapists should not have gained their core training via online or distance learning and this will not count towards core training hours required for membership or accreditation from the UK’s leading registering bodies such as the BACP, BABCP, UKCP or BPS.

-At the moment there are no laws about who can say they are a counsellor or psychotherapist so it is important to check that this person is a member of a professional body such as:
+It is important to check that your counsellor or psychotherapist is a member of a professional body such as:

 - The British Association for Counselling and Psychotherapy (BACP)

 - The United Kingdom Council for Psychotherapy (UKCP)